 Food Truck Survival Rate to Restaurant Life Expectancy

 There is a certain degree of risk to both options, as there is with any other business.
-However, the brick and mortar option carries significantly higher risk.
+However, the brick and mortar option carries a significantly higher risk.
 According to Restaurant MBA, 25% of food trucks fail within their first year and 60% fail within their first three years.
-On the flip side, 60% of restaurants fail within their first year and 80% fail before hitting their third year mark.
+On the flip side, 60% of restaurants fail within their first year and 80% fail before hitting their third-year mark.

 So why do restaurants have a higher fail rate?
-There are five main reasons why restaurants struggle to live past three years.
+There are five main reasons why restaurants struggle to live for the past three years.
 Lack of funds such as start-up capital is a primary reason for restaurants to quickly tank.
 Poor marketing execution is another big axe; lack of knowledge regarding competitors, industry, and the ideal customers (target audiences) with vanilla ideas and promotions will kill earning opportunities.
-Bad location is another factor.
+A bad location is another factor.
 All too often owners will scoop up a piece of commercial real estate thinking the foot traffic and street visibility is ideal, but they fail to do the research to see if the right demographics are there.
 For example, opening a sports bar themed restaurant with cute servers in short skirts in a “city walk” area heavily known for drawing family crowds may offer tons of foot traffic, but the numbers of people who come through the door likely wouldn’t turn a profit.

 Internal issues also lead to restaurant failure.
-Restaurants require a complete staff to run smoothly, and with that the chances of poor management goes up.
+Restaurants require a complete staff to run smoothly, and with that, the chances of poor management go up.
 Keeping track of inventory and waste ratios, being understaffed, poor customer service, and overall neglect (like cleaning the bathrooms and eating areas) can result in an overall epic fail.
 Business partnerships can also sour in which one party pulls out or breaks up their share of the business into multiple investors who, in due time, butt heads.

 Consider Your Food Truck Expenses

 The main thing that will keep your food truck business prosperous is your financial plan.
 You need to make a list of all your bases and create a micro-strategy for each ensuring they are covered.
 Launching a food truck business can cost $50,000 and up.
 The bulk of your investment will be building a food truck that meets your custom needs, at budget.
 You might be tempted to purchase a cheap food truck from a guy off of Craigslist with the goal to save money.
 This is one of the main reasons why food trucks fail; the owner has continuous breakdowns on the vehicle itself and the equipment resulting in double losses.
 The ongoing expensive repair bills add up, and while the food truck is out of commission the business is losing money.
-Investing in a new food truck or getting a few refurbishment from a custom food truck builder may have require more dollars out the gate, but in the long run it will be your saving grace.
+Investing in a new food truck or getting a few refurbishments from a custom food truck builder may have required more dollars out the gate, but in the long run it will be your saving grace.

 According to Food Truck Empire, these are the average costs one sees in running a food truck business: